drakirby/CplusplusTutorial/Language Overview and Setup.md

 Getting Started

-I had some issues installing the language.
-I initially wanted to use VSCode, so I installed some build tools for that and attempted to use the compiler MinGW.
-Unfortunately, even after doing extensive research about the PATH and how to build C++, VSCode for some reason would not accept my pathing (I’ll figure it out eventually).
-After days of frustration, I downloaded the IDE Eclipse.
-Luckily, I could use MinGW with Eclipse.
-I was easily able to get it set up, and run my first Hello World.<br/>
+You'll need to install a compiler, like Cygwin or MinGW.
+I used MinGW, which can be found here: https://sourceforge.net/projects/mingw-w64/
-Visual Studio (VSCode) is the primary IDE for C++, which is why I wanted to use it first.
-Other programming environments that people use for C++ are Eclipse (of course), Code:: Blocks, CLion, CodeLite, Apache NetBeans, Qt Creator, among others.<br/>
+You'll also need to install an IDE.
+Visual Studio (VSCode) is the primary IDE for C++.
+Other programming environments that people use for C++ are
-I’ve included sources below in the Works Cited that I used to set up C++ myself, to write this article, and to use in the future.
+Eclipse, Code:: Blocks, CLion, CodeLite, Apache NetBeans, Qt Creator, among others.<br/>
+I installed Eclipse, which can be found here: https://www.eclipse.org/downloads/

 Running Code

+You'll need to make a New Project, and then within that new project, create a New File with the ending .cpp.

 To run a C++ program in Eclipse, you need to right click the project name in Project Explorer, select “Build Project.”
 Once it’s built, you right-click the project name in the Project Explorer and click “Run as.”
-Then, select “Local C/C++ Application.”
-Then, it runs!<br/>
+Then, select “Local C/C++ Application.”<br/>
 To write comments, you simply use two forward slashes: //

+There are some resources

 Works Cited